ibcl-anon/ibcl/README.md

 5. Update each prior for next task to either $Q_i^j$ or its substitute, if it is substituted.

-In practice, since we assume all parameters (weights and biases of the BNN) is a Gaussian and they are independent of each other, the 2-Wasserstein distance is equivalent to
+In practice, since we assume all scalar parameters (weights and biases of the BNN) is a Gaussian and they are independent of each other, the 2-Wasserstein distance is equivalent to

 $$ ||Q_{i}^j - Q'||\_{W_2} = ||\mu_{Q_i^j}^2 - \mu_{Q'}^2||\_2^2 + ||\sigma_{Q_i^j}^2 - \sigma_{Q'}^2||\_2^2 $$

-where $\mu_{Q}$ and $\sigma_{Q}$ are the concatenated vector of the means and standard deviations of all the parameter's Gaussians.
+where $\mu_{Q}$ and $\sigma_{Q}$ are the concatenated vector of the means and standard deviations of all the scalar parameter's Gaussian given by a multivariate Gaussian $Q$.
 Please refer to reference [12] in our paper for more detail.
 We can see there is one additional hyperparameter, i.e., distance threshold $\tau$.
 This threshold's value can be estimated by computing the distances among all posteriors in the linear version.
 Moreover, our implementation uses the same threshold for different BNN architectures, which have different number of parameters.to